 Gallbladder issues are more clearly associated with GLP-1 medications.
 A JAMA Internal Medicine meta-analysis found a 37% higher relative risk of gallbladder disease.
 Rapid weight loss itself increases gallstone risk regardless of the method, so this may be partially related to the amount of weight lost rather than the medication directly.

-The Suicide Question: Resolved
+The Suicide Question Is Resolved

 On January 13, 2026, the FDA requested manufacturers remove the suicidal ideation warning from GLP-1 medication labels.
 Their review analyzed 91 placebo-controlled trials involving nearly 108,000 patients and found no increased risk of suicidal thoughts or behavior.
 A separate analysis using the FDA Sentinel System (over 2.2 million patients) confirmed the finding.
 If this concern delayed your decision, the evidence is now clear.